Yahialqur/bestLook/README.md

 - Face detection with webcam
 - Face shape classification using a fine-tuned VGG16 model
-- Personalized hairstyle suggestions for both male and female users
+- Personalized hairstyle and glasses suggestions for both male and female users
 - Interactive UI to view results and try different looks

 ---